Mr-Smarty/brick-sorter/readme.md

 ## Install

 You will need Node JS installed.
 If you run into issues, note the project was built with `v22.16.0`.
+Make sure your computer has been restarted since installing Node JS.

 ### Physical Webcam